pipeforce/pipeforce.github.io/docs/guides/03_propertystore.md

 This scans the your local `myapp` folder and uploads only those resources which have been changed since last upload or have been created since then.

-See here how to setup such a customization workspace: [Local Low-Code Workspace](https://logabit.atlassian.net/wiki/spaces/DEVEX/pages/2151286786)
+See here how to setup such a customization workspace: [Local Low-Code Workspace](https://pipeforce.github.io/docs/guides/low-code)

-See here for a getting started guide how to setup the CLI and use the local workspace: [https://logabit.atlassian.netnull/pages/createpage.action?spaceKey=DEVEX&title=Getting%20Started%20-%20Basics&linkCreation=true&fromPageId=988807265](https://logabit.atlassian.netnull/pages/createpage.action?spaceKey=DEVEX&title=Getting%20Started%20-%20Basics&linkCreation=true&fromPageId=988807265) .
+See here for a getting started guide how to setup the CLI and use the local workspace: [Command Line Interface (CLI)](https://pipeforce.github.io/docs/api/cli) .

 # Working with Visual Studio Code

 We recommend you to work with the Visual Studio Code editor to manage your local resources in the customization editor.

-Learn more about using VS Code for this here: [https://logabit.atlassian.net/wiki/pages/resumedraft.action?draftId=1008336990](https://logabit.atlassian.net/wiki/pages/resumedraft.action?draftId=1008336990)
+Learn more about using VS Code for this here: [Visual Studio Code](https://pipeforce.github.io/docs/guides/vs-code)